girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Apriori Algorithm/README.md

 1. What are itemsets and frequent itemsets
 2. What does apriori algorithm do?
 3. Important terms
-4. Association rule
-5. Steps explanation using example
+4. Steps explanation using example

 <b>What are itemsets and frequent itemsets?</b><br>
 When different kinds of items together form a set, it is called an itemset.
 If it contains k different types of items, then it is precisely called 'k-itemset'.When in a certain amount of transactions, a particular itemset is occuring frequently, it is called a frequent itemset.<br>